gomorpheus/morpheus-apidoc/source/includes/_invoices.md

-active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant. includeLineItems | false | Pass true to include the list of `lineItems` for each invoice, only `lineItemCount` is returned by default. includeTotals | false | Pass true to include the summed totals (cost/price values) for all the invoices found in the query.
+active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant. includeLineItems | false | Pass true to include the list of `lineItems` for each invoice, only `lineItemCount` is returned by default. maxLineItems | 1000 | Max number of line items to return under each invoice, only relevant if includeLineItems=true includeTotals | false | Pass true to include the summed totals (cost/price values) for all the invoices found in the query.
 The returned property is called `invoiceTotals`. tags |  | Filter by tags (metadata).
 This allows filtering by a tag name and value(s) like this `tags.env=qa` or `tags.env=qa&tags.env=test` which matches both: *env=qa* or *env=test*.